 Excellent verbal, written, and electronic communication skills that facilitate professional, effective, and courteous interaction with a diverse population.
 Experience to communicate findings, recommendations, referrals, and general information clearly and effectively to multidisciplinary research teams.

-Strong writing and editing skills.
-Experience with operation of PC using word processing and database programs, a variety of web-based programs, internet and email.
+Proficient experience with operation of PC using word processing and database programs, a variety of web-based programs, internet and email.
 Ability to maintain databases, perform standard computer tasks, and learn new programs/applications with minimal direction.

 Proven skill in problem solving and critical thinking.
-Strong ability to think creatively and
+Strong ability to think creatively and eff

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.